The Tooly

 There are different types of drywall joint compound available now and none of them lasts forever.

 Spackle does go bad.
-But it is hard to guess the exact lifetime of spackle for various determining factors like air, water, mold, etc.
+But it is hard to guess the exact lifetime of spackle for various determining factors like air, water, mold, etc as every home/environment is different.

 In this post, we will discuss the factors behind bad spackle and other drywall joint compounds.